-There are a huge range of devices, platforms, apps and software that can make life easier, especially for people with sight loss.
-But the online world can also create a lot of opportunities for fraud.
+Technology helps us stay connected and manage daily life.
+There is a huge range of devices, platforms, apps and software that can make life easier, especially for people with sight loss.
+But the online world can also create a lot of opportunities for fraud and identity theft, so online safety is now more important than ever.

-We’ve put together the following guidance to help keep you safe online.
-Please note some of these options may require some assistance if you have a vision impairment.
+We’ve put together the following advice to help keep you safe online.
+You may need some assistance with some of these options if you have a vision impairment.

 - Protect your computer by installing antivirus software and make sure your browser, operating system, and software are kept up to date.